 Anne became a professional artist when she sold her first watercolor painting in 1977.
 Since then, Anne P. Waddell has had several one man shows in Virginia and California.

-Her black and white print, “Groom with Horse” won the prestigious “Print of the Year” award in 1983. (a limited amount of these are still available under the Art for Sale link.) and was displayed for years at the White House.
+Her black and white print, “Groom with Horse” won the prestigious “Print of the Year” award in 1983 (a limited amount of these are still available under the Art for Sale link.).

 Her work can be found in the Private collections of: